thefnordling/OpenFigiClient/readme.md

 ﻿# Open FIGI Client #

 The Open FIGI Client is a .Net Standard (2.0) REST library for querying the OpenFIGI database.
-It has not been published to Nuget, so if you want to use it you should just clone the repo and incorporate the code directly.
-Nugets will come later.
+The package is available on nuget, search for `OpenFigiClient`.

 ```
 var settings = new OpenFigiSettings();